adrianjunus/cosmos-flink-streaming-lab/README.md

 ---

-## Getting started

-Requires an Azure subscription and a Confluent Cloud account.
-New Confluent Cloud organizations get free trial credits that cover the lab easily.

----

 ## Cost notes

 **Confluent Cloud version:** New accounts get $400 of free credits, plus $600 more via Azure Marketplace promo code.
 A focused weekend of learning uses $5–15.
 The traps are leaving Flink statements running (~$0.21 per CFU-hour) or forgetting to pause connectors.
 Set a budget alert.